DKiloDesigns/CreatorFlow/docs/_session_summaries/2025-09-26_aipo_content_creation_success.md

 This session successfully completed all major objectives:

-1. **✅ CreatorFlow Case Study** - Comprehensive technical documentation
+1. **✅ floai.studio Case Study** - Comprehensive technical documentation
-2. **✅ CreatorFlow Blog Post** - Technical blog post with code examples
+2. **✅ floai.studio Blog Post** - Technical blog post with code examples
 3. **✅ AIPO Protocol** - Proper message format and repository push
 4. **✅ State Management** - Updated state and roadmap documentation

-The CreatorFlow content demonstrates serious technical chops and real-world implementation experience that will make Darrell's portfolio look absolutely professional.
+The floai.studio content demonstrates serious technical chops and real-world implementation experience that will make Darrell's portfolio look absolutely professional.
 The AIPO integration ensures other Lloyd instances can access this content for the portfolio project.

 **Next Phase**: Continue portfolio content creation or other development priorities